letoram/tui-bindings/lua/doc/lua-tui.md

 handler in your table.
 It has low resolution and low accuracy (~25Hz) and is meant for low maintenance periodic tasks, e.g. driving a data backup timer or 'blink' like UI state.

+# Widgets

+Some basic building blocks are also provided as widgets.
+The generic pattern behind them is that they act as modal state changes on a window, e.g.

+    wnd:readline(function(self, line) print(line); end)

+This would change the context to a readline state, and call the provided callback function when completed.
+This will temporarily alter the state of the handler table for the window, and revert back when completed.
+This means that your normal processing will be blocked until the user signals completion or, for some widgets, until you explicitly ask it to stop.

+Not all events are necessarily blocked while in this state, the actual set depends on which widget is being used.
+Trying to activate a new or same widget while already in a widget state is a terminal state transition -- you either first need to wnd:revert() it back to a regular window, or wait for the widget's closure to run.

+## Readline

+The purpose of readline is to provide the user with all the support needed to query for one or several lines of input.
+This includes editing, completion, validation, history, quick-keys and so on.

+To set it up, you simply call readline on the window in question:

+    local ref = wnd:readline(closure, [options])

+The closure callback will be invoked when readline is finished and provides the added string.

+There is a lot of options that can be added to readline on the other hand.

+The calls that are permitted on the returned reference table are:

+   ref:set_prompt(messagetbl)

+Messagetbl is an n-indexed table where each entry can be either an attrtbl signifying a change in attribute used, or a string of characters that the previous attrtbl applies to:

+   ref:set_prompt({"hi ", tui:attr({bold = true}), "there >"})

+would write "hi there >" with **there** being in bold.

+It is also possible to provide a completion history that the user can step
+through:

+  ref:set_history({"hi", "there", "you"})

+It is up to the caller to track/update history in order to not mix history domains/buffers between calls, or keep/leak sensitive information.
+Readline will index and scan this history, but will maintain a reference rather than a copy for performance reasons.
+If you modify the table, do call set\_history again in order to not corrupt possible indexes and search trees.

+The prototype for closure is:

+   (self, resstr)

+with resstr being the final user provided input, or nil if readline was cancelled.
+You can also manually cancel readline by:

+    wnd:revert()

+This widget forwards _all_ events to the established event handler, but will draw itself over existing content on refresh.

+The widget accepts a whole lot of options that change its behaviour or is used to query dynamic feedback.
+The properties in the options table can be:

+    int rows (1)            : number of grid rows that will be used to draw. int margin_left (0)     : number of cells to pad from the left. int margin_right (0)    : number of cells to pad from the right. bool cancellable (true) : if the user is allowed to cancel input or not. string mask_ch          : a single copdepoint that will mask input (for password entry) bool multiline (false)  : if linefeed should act as completing readline. int anchor_row (0)      : offset from top (>=0) or bottom (<0) where the contents will be drawn.

+There are also a number of callbacks that are used to provide context information and feedback (if provided):

+autocomplete(self, str) => str or nil is used to provide a single complete result that the user can commit to.
+This is used for the case where, based on msg, there is a desired outcome and will be drawn in the user prompt.

+suggest(self, str) => strtbl or nil is used to provide a tab-completion like set of possible inputs to step from and possibly pick, this might draw outside the normal anchor, or spawn a popup depending on window management preferences.

+verify(self, str) => or offset, msgstr is used to indicate that the current string is lacking in some way, e.g. can't be parsed because some content constraint.
+If a message is returned, it might be presented to the user as a hint to why the input currently fails.

+## Listwnd

+## Bufferwnd